 Figure 1: Tbr1 regulates genes that are implicated in controlling the development of axons, synapses and dendrites in layer 5 pyramidal neurons of mPFCx.

 (A) t-distributed stochastic neighbor embedding (t-SNE) plot displaying 11,070 single neuronal cells, from Tbr1layer5 wildtype (WT; red), Tbr1layer5 heterozygous CKO (HET; green) and Tbr1layer5 homozygous CKO (NULL; blue). t-SNE was performed after quality control and removal of non-neuronal cell subtypes.
-(B) Gene Ontology (GO) analysis of 223 genes which are DEX in both Tbr1layer5 CKO populations.
-All expressed genes were used as a background.
-The y-axis shows terms significantly enriched (p ≤ 0.05) and the respective category (CC; Cellular Component, BP; Biological Process, and MF; Molecular Function).
-The x-axis depicts the enrichment scores of these terms.
-Coloring depicts the GO categories highlighted in Figure 1C.
-(C) Heat map of top DEX genes (FDR < 0.05, abs (log2FC) > 1) in either condition, and genes of interest (x-axis, n=71) over a randomly selected 1000 cells from each genotype (y-axis, n=3000).
-Genes are ordered by hierarchal clustering and z-score of normalized gene expression data is shown.
-The number of unique molecular identifiers (nUMI) and genotype for each cell depicted at the top.
-Genes comprising GO categories groupings in Figure 1B highlighted at right.
-ASD gene are in red.
-Genes that have TBR1 promoter binding are indicated by a black box on the left side.
-See also Figure S1.
+(C) Heat map of DEX genes (FDR < 0.05) shared between both genotypes (x-axis, n=218) over a randomly selected 1000 cells from each genotype (y-axis, n=3000).
+Genes are ordered by hierarchal clustering within direction of regulation grouping and z-score of normalized gene expression data is shown.
+The genotype for each cell is depicted at the top and genes with membership in selected enriched GO categories are highlighted to the right.

 Figure 2: Tbr1 regulates expression in the medial prefrontal cortex (mPFC).
 In situ hybridization defines rostral cortical lamination and validates the changes in scRNA-seq expression levels.